Homological stability for automorphism groups: Examples

 We want to show that the groupoid $\M_2$ defined above, as well as two subgroupoids $\M_2^-$ and $\cB_2$, is braided monoidal and satisfies the assumptions of Theorem~\ref{universal}.
 We start by recalling a few facts about isotopy classes of diffeomorphisms.

-Recall that the group of isotopy classes of diffeomorphisms of a surface is isomorphic to the group of isotopy classes of homeomorphisms (see for example \cite[Sec 1.4.2]{FarMar12}).
-This allows us to make constructions using either point of view.
 Given that, up to isotopy, fixing an interval in a boundary component is the same as fixing the whole boundary component, the endomorphisms of an object $(S,I)$ in $\M_2$ identifies with the mapping class group of $S$ fixing the boundary component $\del_0S$ containing $I$ pointwise.
 The other boundary components are freely moved by the mapping classes and can also be thought of as punctures.
 When $S$ is orientable, the orientation of $I$ specifies an orientation on $S$ and such mapping classes automatically preserve that orientation.
-Note also that the group $\Aut_{\M_2}(D^2,I)$ is trivial by the Alexander trick (see e.g.\ \cite[Lem 2.1]{FarMar12}).
+Note also that the group $\Aut_{\M_2}(D^2,I)$ is trivial (by the Alexander trick and the fact that the mapping class defined using homeomorphisms instead is the same, see e.g.\ \cite[Lem.~2.1]{FarMar12}).